vinc/vinc.cc/source/bonsai/olea-europaea-1.html.md

 ## 2007-05 Very slowly
 ![](/bonsai/2007-05-19-olea-europaea-1.jpg)

 This tree was quite slow to grow, despite good watering and feeding.
-The location is probably too much north for them, they don't grow in the wild around here.
+The location may be too much north for olive trees as they don't grow in the wild around here.

 ## 2010-05 Second styling
 ![](/bonsai/2010-08-01-olea-europaea-1.jpg)